 The quintessential standard for melee dps.
 This combo focuses on high amounts of damage with a fair bit of risk.
 Hunter is taken due to the high damage bonuses for striking damage, as well as Iron Will to give the player some breathing room when using Limit Break.
 They can and usually do make use of all weapons available to them.

 The glass cannon variant of Bo builds.
 Less reliant on things like JAing, making certain actions such as Photon Blade Tech Cancelling stronger.
+I would recommend using both Jet Boots and Dual Blades in a build, despite there being two trees here.
+There’s more than enough SP to get both of the skills needed for each weapon in each of the unique trees in one single tree.

 Standard Build (Dual Blades)